frontenddogma/web-development-glossary/manuscript/e.md

 : @@

 Empiricism
 : A model in which only the past is accepted as certain and in which decisions are based on observation, experience, and experimentation.
-Empiricism is based on the concepts of Transparency, Inspection, and Adaptation.
+Empiricism is based on the concepts of transparency, inspection, and adaptation.

 Empty element
 : @@